Alexander-Aghili/Personal-Website/public/static/Blog/posts/DruidHeights.md

 ---
 title: 'Druid Heights'
 date: '2022-08-25'
 subtitle: 'The remains of a bohemian communal living area reside in the depths of Muir Woods.
 I ventured out to explore the area.
-Here are my discoveries and the story behind the place.'
+Here are my discoveries and the story behind the place'
 ---

 ![](/static/Blog/images/DruidHeights/Aban1.jpg)